March 31, 2014 | by Syncplicity by Axway Team

 But within a smaller form factor and screen, simplified experience and progressive disclosure principles must be embraced.
 In this approach, the app reveals or discloses only the most necessary information in order to make it easy to complete a task.

 Second, we should expect to see new or enhanced capabilities emerge which were impossible or poorly implemented in the era of the desktop, but are now reality on the mobile platform.
 Some of these capabilities already exist, such as voice to text recording -- ideal for content creation.
 Some are likely to go mainstream in the near future such as geo-location driven features where users can, for example, track or limit file access by location, or receive urgent reminders to approve time-sensitive files, or review a document in real-time with your colleagues using your tablet or smartphone

 As mobile devices become further entrenched as the primary computer for the vast majority of the workforce, users are demanding a seamless experience that takes advantage of this unique platform’s strengths.
 The opportunities for progress and innovation are almost unlimited; from leveraging the inherent portability of the hardware, to respecting the need for simplified design, to transitioning it from consumption to a creation platform to using automation and location to eliminate mundane tasks.

 Forward thinking companies will be the ones who embrace this directive and develop apps from a mobile first design principle to capitalize on delivering this new experience without time, location or access limitations.

-Varun Parmar leads product management and user experience at EMC Syncplicity
+Varun Parmar leads product management and user experience at EMC Syncplicity by Axway

 (Originally published in Data Center Knowledge)